 We develop, manufacture and distribute products and provide services for the veterinary, bioresearch, water, livestock, poultry and dairy markets.
 We also sell a line of portable electrolytes and blood gas analyzers for the human point-of-care medical diagnostics market.
 Our principal line of business, which we refer to as our Companion Animal Group ("CAG") operating segment, provides diagnostic capabilities and information management solutions for the veterinary market as well as and biological materials testing and services for the bioresearch market.
 Our principal markets for these products and services are the United States ("U.S.") and Europe, but we also sell to customers and distributors in many other countries around the world.
 Our Water operating segment provides innovative testing solutions for the quality and safety of water in our principal markets the U.S. and Europe, but we also sell to customers in many other countries around the world.
-Our Livestock, Poultry and Dairy ("LPD") operating segment provides diagnostic tests and related instrumentation that are used to manage the health status of livestock and poultry, to improve bovine reproductive efficiency, and to ensure the quality and safety of milk and food.
-Our principal market for these tests and products is Europe but we also sell to customers in many other countries around the world.
+Our Livestock, Poultry and Dairy ("LPD") operating segment provides diagnostic tests and related instrumentation and performs services that are used to manage the health status of livestock and poultry, to improve bovine reproductive efficiency, and to ensure the quality and safety of milk and food.
+Our principal markets for these products and services is Europe, China and Australia but we also sell to customers in many other countries around the world.
 We also operate a smaller operating segment that comprises products for the human point-of-care medical diagnostics market ("OPTI Medical").
-Financial information about the OPTI Medical operating segment is combined and presented with our pharmaceutical product line and out-licensing arrangements remaining from our pharmaceutical business in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
-See Note 14 for additional information regarding our reportable operating segments, products and services and geographical areas.
+Financial information about the OPTI Medical operating segment is combined and presented with our pharmaceutical product line and outlicensing arrangements remaining from our pharmaceutical business in an "Other" category because they do not meet the quantitative or qualitative thresholds for reportable segments.
+See Note 15 for additional information regarding our reportable operating segments, products and services and geographical areas.